 The application process is outlined on the University’s website – click here to find out more

-In order to apply to Cambridge for 2020 entry (or deferred entry in 2021) you must submit a UCAS application by 15 October 2019, 6.00pm (UK time).
-Your UCAS application must be submitted online using UCAS Apply.
+Your UCAS application must be submitted online using UCAS Apply by the deadline of 15th October for the first admissions round.
 The UCAS institution code for Cambridge is CAM 05, and the campus code for Hughes Hall is 7.

 There are earlier application deadlines for applicants wishing to be considered for interview overseas which can be found on the Overseas Interviews page.